csesoc/constitution/README.md

     4.7 Working groups shall dissolve:
         4.7.1 Upon the election of a new Executive; 4.7.2 Otherwise at the discretion of the Executive.
-    4.8 Unless otherwise fulfilled by the Executive, working groups will be established within ten (10) business days of the Executive's election to fulfil the aims and objectives of the society.

 # 5 MEETINGS